-Application : Applied Explanation on application of the practice : The NC is responsible to assist the Board in recommending the appointment of Directors and members of Key Senior Management and re-appointment of members of the Board of the Company and its subsidiaries based on Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Fit and Proper Policy .
-The NC also assesses the performance of the Directors of the Company and its subsidiaries on an on-going basis as well as overseeing the succession planning and talent management for the Board and Key Senior Management of the Group.
-In February 2022, the NC reviewed the board composition as well as assessed and deliberated on the effectiveness of the Board as a whole, Board Committees and the contribution of each individual Director.
-Based on the results of the assessments, the NC was satisfied with the composition of the Board and Board Committees, the boardroom diversity as well as the mix of skills and experiences of the members of the Board.
-Pursuant to Chapter 7.26 of the MMLR, Paragraph 120 of the Constitution of Ornapaper and Paragraph 4.2 (h) of the Board Charter , at least one-third (1/3) of the Directors or the number nearest to one-third (1/3), shall retire by rotation at each Annual General Meeting ("AGM") and at least once every three (3) years but eligible for reelection by the shareholders.
-In April 2022, the NC decided on the Directors who are due for retirement by rotation and their eligibility to stand for re-election at the 20 th AGM.
-Based on the outcome of the NC's review and upon deliberation by the Board, the Board resolved to approve the proposed re-election of Mr. Sai Chin Hock and Datuk Adillah binti Ahmad Nordin at the 20 th AGM.
-During the same meeting, the NC also reviewed the independence of the Independent Non-Executive Directors ("INEDs") including the consideration of the INEDs' tenure of service.
-The NC took note that the tenure of an INED should not exceed a cumulative term of nine (9) years.
-If the Board intends to retain an INED beyond 9 years,
+Application : Applied Explanation on application of the practice : The NC is responsible to assist the Board in recommending the appointment of Directors and members of Key Senior Management and re-appointment of members of the Board of the Company and its subsidiaries based on Fit and Proper Policy, Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Policy on Independence Assessment of Independent Directors (for Independent Non-Executive Director ("INED")).
+The Fit and Proper Policy, Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Policy of Independence Assessment of Independent Directors were last reviewed by the Board on 15 November 2024 to ensure their continued relevance and alignment with MMLR.
+The NC also assesses the performance of the Directors of the Company and its subsidiaries on an on-going basis, as well as overseeing the succession planning and talent management for the Board and Key Senior Management of the Group.
+In February 2024, the NC reviewed the board composition as well as assessed and deliberated on the effectiveness of the Board as a whole Board Committees and the contribution of each individual Director Based on the results of the assessments, the NC was satisfied with the tenure, composition and competency of the Board and Board Committees as well as the mix of skills and experiences of the members of the Board and that the current board composition is able to fulfil the current and future needs of the Group for long term business sustainability.
+Pursuant to Paragraph 7.26 of the MMLR, Clause 120 of the Constitution of Ornapaper ("Constitution") and Paragraph 4.2 (h) of the Board Charter , at least one-third (1/3) of the Directors or the number nearest to one-third (1/3), shall retire by rotation at each Annual General Meeting ("AGM") and at least once every three (3 years but eligible for re-election by the shareholders.
+In addition, in accordance with Clause 119 of the Constitution, any director appointed by the Board to fill a casual vacancy or as an addition to the Board shall retire at the next AGM following their appointment and shall also be eligible for re-election.